greenelab/deep-review/manuscript.md

 Computational work in this domain aims to identify sufficient candidate active compounds without exhaustively screening libraries of hundreds of thousands or millions of chemicals.
 Predicting chemical activity computationally is known as virtual screening.
-This task has been treated variously as a classification, regression, or ranking problem.
-In reality, it does not fit neatly into any of those categories.
 An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives are less important [@cjj5vT3H].
 Computational modeling also has the potential to predict ADMET traits for lead generation [@uP7SgBVd] and how drugs are metabolized [@7QsMcDYy].

 Ligand-based approaches train on chemicals' features without modeling target features (e.g. protein structure).
-Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, functional groups, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@17eGl2pn9].
-Alternatively, chemicals can be characterized with the fingerprint bit vectors, textual strings, or novel learned representations described below.
 Neural networks have a long history in this domain [@xPkT1z7D; @gJE0ExFr], and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
 The winning submission was an ensemble that included a multi-task multi-layer perceptron network [@1Dzz0P0qr].
-The sponsors noted drastic improvements over a random forest baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform [random forest] by such a margin" [@xOaTIeBY].
+The sponsors noted drastic improvements over a random forest baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform [random forest] by such a margin" [@xOaTIeBY], but not all outside experts were convinced [@KJCJKadA].
 Subsequent work (reviewed in more detail by Goh et al. [@zCt6PUXj]) explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg;
 @yAoN5gTU], with Ramsundar et al.
 [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.